Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 ## Connect to WLED

-1. Open up settings on your phone or computer
+1. Open up settings on your phone or computer.
-1. Navigate to your Wi-Fi settings
+1. Navigate to your Wi-Fi settings.
-1. Look for the WLED SSID, default is "WLED-AP"
+1. Look for the WLED SSID, default is "WLED-AP".
-1. Enter the password, the default is "wled1234"
+1. Enter the password, the default is "wled1234".
-1. Once connected, you should automatically be re-directed to your LED strip
+1. Once connected, you should automatically be re-directed to your LED strip.
+1. This gets you to the limited captive portal 'browser'.
-1. If not, open up a browser and navigate to 4.3.2.1
+1. If not, open up a browser and navigate to 4.3.2.1.